kwame-Owusu/kwame-Owusu/README.md

 <details>
 <summary><h3>👨‍💻 Kwame owusu coding journey</h3></summary>
-learning new concepts and technologies and having fun in the process.
+<p align="center">learning new concepts and technologies and having fun in the process.</p>